MrSaints/www-jekyll.fyianlai.com/_posts/2015-09-21-introducing-historyx-for-chrome.md

 **Update v2.4.0 (23/09/15):**

 - You can now delete a visit from your history.
 For developers, the delete button can be found in the history actions component.
-Mouseover over a visit to see the delete button;
+Mouseover a visit to see the delete button;
 - The visit's full URL is now shown below its title;
 - The results' data are organised (i.e. positioned) through flexbox.
+From my knowledge, this should be supported in most Chrome browsers (31+).

 Finally, there are several FAQs I would like to address before they are brought up: